Scienziatopazzo/svm-thesis/activity-log.md

 # SVMRegression - Research Activity Log

+## 15th-16th May 2018
+* Implemented corrections in thesis.
+* Started *Alternative SVR Models for Censored Datasets* chapter in thesis.

 ## 9th May 2018
 * Modified repeated holdout procedure in `training.py` so that the repetition happens before using the test set (added 'runs' attribute).
 * Updated all relevant notebooks by running this version of holdout.
 Scores for R2 scoring are way worse, c-index scores are not.
 TODO: long computations with averaged test scores.